 Some users who were careless with power levels ended up severely injuring their pets and having deep burn marks and bruising as a result of very high power or exposure to the shock for too long.
 Do not shock for more than a few seconds MAXIMUM.

 Like regular collars, make sure you fit them in properly.
 Shouldn’t have to be said but YOU ARE NOT SUPPOSED TO KEEP IT ON 24/7.
 Keeping them on all the time risks your pet getting rashes or markings on the throat.
-You want to tie a tight scarf around your neck 24/7?
-Didn’t think so.
+Do you want to tie a tight scarf around your neck 24/7?
+I didn’t think so.
 So don’t put your pet through the same.

 Finally, keep an eye on your dog while it is wearing a collar.
 Many of them fall off, and the dogs start chewing them.
 It’s not a big problem if it’s a pure belt but a lot of collars have small contraptions built into them or other electrical components.